This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 All probiotics aren’t created equally.
 Not all strains have beneficial effects, and it’s important to do your research before starting a new supplement.

-Probiotic side effects can sometimes include diarrhea if you take too much too fast.
+Probiotic side effects can sometimes include bloating, flatulence and diarrhea if you take too much too fast.
 You can start off with a smaller amount, like one tablespoon of kefir or one probiotic capsule a day, and work your way up if you’re just getting into eating probiotic foods or taking dietary supplements.

 One very rare side effect of probiotics seen in cancer patients is sepsis.
 This is an extremely rare occurrence.

 Overall, according to the FDA, studies have found that probiotics are associated with very few probiotics side effects and a large number of benefits.